rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 **Surrogate Model Features**: Simulation inputs transformed for the surrogate model.
 The [options_lookup.tsv](https://github.com/NREL/resstock/blob/run/euss/resources/options_lookup.tsv) defines the mapping from select ResStock characteristics to EnergyPlus arguments.
 In many cases this provides a mapping from a categorical feature to a set of numerical features, and so we will likely want to leverage this mapping.
 In future work, we will directly use this .tsv file to apply the mapping, but for the MVP we decided to just define these manually and non-comprehensively.

+We consider the set of Simulation Features, the details for which can be viewed in this sheet when applying the “Simulation Features” filtered view.
+Note that this sheet was derived from ResStock 2024 features, which deviates slightly from the ResStock 2022 EUSS features, and this was accounted for and noted in the following list.

+### Simulation Features → Surrogate Model Features

 The mapping takes the following format:

 > Simulation Feature:
 >
 > `surrogate_model_feature` (dtype) : description of feature and transformation

-### Simulation Features → Surrogate Model Features
+**Feature List**:

 ASHRAE IECC Climate Zone 2004: